atbcb/usab-uswds/_pages/about/policy/p-ra.md

 ## 14. Revision History

-The “Revision History”table below should be used to capture revisions orupdates to this policy.
+The “Revision History” table below should be used to capture revisions orupdates to this policy.
 All columns are mandatory.

 | Date      | Revision Summary | Version<br /> Number| Author/Owner Name
 | :---:     | :--*             | :---:               | :--* |